Pixel 3 XL vs. iPhone XS Max vs. Note 9 vs. LG V40: Specs showdown

 For lovers of large-screen phones, the game is on.
 Google lifted the lid off the new 5.5-inch Pixel 3 and 6.3-inch Pixel 3 XL on Tuesday, tossing the 3 XL into the mix of supersize phones ripe for holiday competition.
 The talent here runs deep, with the Pixel XL boasting camera prowess and raw internal power to rival the iPhone XS Max, Galaxy Note 9 and LG V40 ThinQ.

-The V40 in particular can wag its three rear cameras at the Pixel 3 XL's single rear lens.
-It's worth noting, however, that the Pixel 3 XL takes a cue from LG by adding a second 8-megapixel front-facing wide-angle lens good for taking wide-angle shots.
+The LG V40, which is available to preorder now, in particular can wag its three rear cameras at the Pixel 3 XL's single rear lens.
+It's worth noting, however, that the Pixel 3 XL takes a cue from LG by adding a second 8-megapixel, front-facing, wide-angle lens good for selfie shots with multiple people.

 Read: Everything about the Pixel 3 and 3 XL you need to know